Wednesday Afternoon Go Sailing

-- Be signed in by an RQYS Member and complete a Sail Pass Day Membership form (first three sails are complimentary).
+- Be signed in by an RQYS Member and complete a Sail Pass Day Membership form.
+This also grants you the first three sails as complimentary.

 - Purchase a WAGS Sail Pass Day Membership (Fee of $25 per day is applicable for the first six visits – this fee includes a $10 Food and Beverage Voucher.
 Fees increase to $45 for the next six visits, subsequent participation must be facilitated by membership in the appropriate category.

 Secondly, you will then need to register with the WAGS coordinators in the RQ Bar.
 They will record you onto the crew list, and then assign you to a vessel.

 - Placement on a vessel for WAGS will be prioritised in order of the four options above; and as such we cannot guarantee that you will make it onto a vessel to go sailing.

 - The number of spaces available is completely dependent on the number of boats entered in WAGS and if the skippers of those boats have any available spots for extra crew.

 - Depending on weather and the vessel you are assigned, the sailing event / competition can take anywhere between 2 to 4 hours.

 In terms of what to bring, we recommend a bottle of water, clothes that can get wet and shoes with non-marking soles (so as to not mark the deck of the boat).

 WAGS is a vital strategic pathway for on-water participation in the sport of sailing.
 It provides an avenue through which individuals and families can engage in an intensive but light-hearted interpretation of the sport, before ultimately committing to a learn-to-sail course or RQYS membership.